 To help you organize your space with color, below, I am sharing examples of how you can organize the different areas of your home and office with color.
 Let's begin.
 Feel free to visit the other experts' that added their tips to this post.

-5 Areas to Use Color Coding in your Home and Office
+5 Home and Office Areas to Use Color Coding Systems

 Each folder will hold papers that are alike.
 Remember: be more general in your similar groups, but not too specific.